 1. Even if your warranty is voided or outdated, if something goes wrong on your car, call the manufacturer, you would be surprised by how often they will pay for your repair.

-4. There are many ways to get roadside assistance that includes towing.
-Auto insurance plans can often add towing for a small fee, companies like AAA offer this service, new vehicles may have it included with the warranty package, and even cell phone companies like Verizon offer coverage.
-It’s worth checking out!
+3. There are many ways to get roadside assistance that includes towing.
+Auto insurance plans can often add towing for a small fee.
+Companies like AAA offer towing, new vehicles may have it included with the warranty package, and even cell phone companies like Verizon offer towing coverage.
+It’s worth checking out!”

 1. Always take the keys out of the ignition when working on a car.